Whether they’re fried, boiled, baked, or scrambled, Spanish egg dishes dominate restaurant menus and traditional recipes throughout the country.

 What?
 No eggs for breakfast?

-14 Spanish Egg Dishes Worth Making
+Top 14 Spanish Egg Dishes

 1. Tortilla de Patatas (Spanish Potato Omelet)

-Tortilla de patatas (often called tortilla española) is easily one of the most popular dishes (egg-based or otherwise) in the entire country.
+Tortilla de patatas (also commonly called tortilla española) is easily one of the most popular dishes (egg-based or otherwise) in the entire country.
 It’s the closest thing Spain has to a national dish (that’s right—not paella!).
 Despite its simplicity, everyone—from amateur home cooks to professional chefs—has their own special tortilla trick, making every one you try unique.

 2. Huevos Rotos (Broken Eggs)

 Huevos rotos is one of those dishes that can vary greatly from region to region.
 But the basic concept is always the same: eggs fried in olive oil, yolks nice and runny, laid atop fried potatoes.

 The funny-sounding name (which translates to “broken eggs”) comes from the moment when either the server or the diner breaks the egg yolks with a fork or knife, allowing the yolk to run over the potatoes.
 You also might hear the dish called huevos estrellados (“starred eggs”) because the incision in the egg often resembles a star.

 Along with the gooey goodness of the egg yolk, the potatoes are also often accompanied by either cured ham or other cured meats such as chorizo.
 However, it also makes a great vegetarian tapa without the meat!